 I mention delamination first because it’s best to rule this out before you go on to the following troubleshooting tips.
 If your diapers are leaking due to a faulty waterproof outer then none of the following tips will help.

 Fabric softeners and some mainstream rash creams are not cloth diaper safe and can build up on your diapers causing them to repel.
 Repelling is basically a greasy buildup on your diapers, that you may or may not notice, which can cause leaks via repelling and can also lead to odor issues.
 When your cloth diapers are repelling this means that the stay dry liner inside your pocket diaper is not allowing moisture to pass through into the absorbent core and if your inserts have buildup on them as well then it’s a double whammy.
-I recommend this post for more info on repelling and how to get rid of it.

 Fit is a big issue and can be even for experienced cloth diapering families.
 All diapers fit a little bit differently.
 Make sure the rise is adjusted properly, the hip snaps are in use properly and that the elastics are in the baby’s groin creases and not lower down on the inner thigh.
 If you suspect you’re having a fit issue and you can’t seem to remedy it yourself then I recommend you contact that diaper brand’s support team.

 It’s very true, cloth diapering boys is different from cloth diapering girls.
 In my experience, girls need a bit of a closer, better fit compared to boys.
 Imagine the tip of the penis pressed against the inside of the diaper.
 When the baby urinates the urine is forced, with pressure, through the stay-dry liner and into the absorbent material.
 With girls there tends to be more open space in the crotch area which creates a bit of a pocket.
 When girls urinate, depending on how they’re sitting, lying, crawling, etc. the urine can pool and leak out the sides before absorbing as it’s supposed to.